andrea-chizzola/ingswAM2021-Corigliano-Colombo-Chizzola/README.md

 ### Launching the game
 The game can be launched from a terminal.
 Both the Client and the Server can be launched from the same JAR.
-The JAR is located in the Shade directory.//TODO insert link to JAR
+The [JAR](AM19/AM19/shade/AM19.jar) is located in the Shade directory.
 #### Server
 The Server can be launched using the following command
 ```